JeffWeinell/REEs/README.md

 <a name="ProbeSynthesis"></a>
 ### Probe Synthesis

 After choosing the target loci, probes were designed by Arbor Biosciences with the following specifications: 50% tiling, 120nt/probe; 20,020 probes in total.
+See **Target-loci_Coverage_graph_22October2020_v2_reduced.pdf** for a visual summary of target loci, probes, and features of loci, e.g., gene regions, transcribed regions, protein-coding regions,...

 See **Target-loci_Coverage_graph_24-March2020.pdf** for a plot of the probes aligned to each locus; this graph was generated using the code in **graph_probes_and_target.R**